Welcome to the Nursery class page!

 In nursery we are predominantly teaching pre-reading and writing skills so this term we have been sharing lots of stories, singing lots of songs and enjoying a lot of mark making to help us build up the muscle in our hands ready for writing.

 This term we also began our phonics lessons and the children are responding really well.
 In nursery we teach phase one phonics which focuses on developing children’s listening skills through encouraging them to tune into and recognise sounds around them, hear the differences between sounds and to also be able to talk about sounds.
+Look out for the phase one information sheet that will be coming home!

 In R.E we have been learning about Baptism and how people are welcomed into the church and we have also been exploring ‘birthdays’ and discussing how we celebrate the birth of Jesus on Christmas Day.